madroxdupe42/peacefulscience.org/content/articles/pentecostal-smithsonian.md

 Evolution has been a place of conflict for a long time.
 Together, I think we have an opportunity to find a better way forward.

+On September 7, 2021, the header image was changed to a photo of the Smithsonian's traveling exhibit, in place of the exhibit at the American Museum of Natural History.
+{ .editor-note }

 [^1]: Smithsonian National Museum of Natural History.
 (2021, June 4). *The Smithsonian Institution's Human Origins Program*.
 Retrieved August 2, 2021, from <http://humanorigins.si.edu/about/human-origins-program-team/rick-potts>; https://en.wikipedia.org/wiki/Rick_Potts.